Here are just some of the house styles that you will encounter with you are looking at Taos houses:

 The Pueblo Revival Taos house style is a regional architectural style of the Southwestern United States, which draws its inspiration from the Pueblos and the Spanish missions in New Mexico.

 Pueblo Revival style architecture imitates the appearance of traditional Pueblo adobe construction, though more other materials such as brick or concrete are often substituted.
 If adobe is not used, rounded corners, irregular parapets, and thick, battered walls are used to simulate it.
 Walls are usually covered in stucco and painted in earth tones.
 Multistory buildings usually employ stepped massing similar to that seen at Taos Pueblo.
 Roofs are always flat.
 Common features of the Pueblo Revival style include projecting wooden roof beams or vigas, which sometimes serve no structural purpose, corbels (curved and often stylized beam supports), and latillas (peeled branches or strips of wood) laid across the tops of vigas to create support for a roof.
-The interior of the Pueblo Revival house typically features corner fireplaces, unpainted wood columns, and tile or brick floors.
+The interior of the Pueblo Revival house typically features corner fireplaces, unpainted wood columns, and tile, brick, or wood floors.

 Other Taos House Styles